-By now, we’re starting to catch on to the real nature of reality, which is made up of more than the stuff we can touch and feel.
-It includes the forms that are created by our opinions and beliefs, our emotions and our attitudes.
+By now, catching on to the real nature of reality.
+That it is made up of more than the stuff we can touch and feel.
+It includes the forms we create with our opinions and beliefs, our emotions and our attitudes.
 The stronger and deeper our convictions, the more substantial are the forms that exist in our soul.

 The soul forms we weave from the truth will last forever—they are indestructible.
 They simultaneously exist in a Spirit World of light, and shower happiness and harmony down upon us.
 So when we harbor truthful opinions and feelings, we feel lucky.

 Untrue convictions and emotions, on the other hand, have a limited shelf life; they only last as long as the distorted attitudes prevail.
 But the more strongly we hold onto these mistaken and off-target bits, the more of a hit we take in terms of their impact on our lives.
 They might be “unreal,” but their form can be quite substantial.